Before coming to campus, be sure to be vaccinated or be tested.

 Moving forward, Hunter College will follow the General Safety Guidelines of the College and NYS Forward for industry-specific guidelines in order to resume retail and space rentals that provide safe on-campus experiences.
 We will work closely with our licensees to ensure these safety practices are followed.

-Hunter currently houses two retail spaces: Grishko, a ballet retailer, and Ampak, a newsstand.
-These vendors will submit safety reopening plans in accordance with State regulations for retail spaces.
+Retail vendors will submit safety reopening plans in accordance with State regulations for retail spaces.
 All plans will be reviewed by the Director for Public Safety and reopening is contingent upon Safety Plan approval.

-Hunter College offers third party renters the ability to book space at each of our properties.
+Hunter College offers third-party renters the ability to book space at each of our properties.
 Rentals will be managed to meet the capacity levels targeted by the college during different stages of the plan.
 When possible, rental populations will be provided with separate entry and exit or scheduled during an off-peak time.

-To accommodate physical distancing, there are a number of large spaces on our campuses that can be made available on a limited basis for rentals.
+There are a number of large spaces on our campuses that can be made available on a limited basis for rentals.
 These include large outdoor spaces such as the Terraces on Main Campus as well as auditoria, the Kaye Playhouse, and performance and rehearsal studios throughout the North Building and Thomas Hunter Hall.

 Hunter will follow the NYS Forward Industry-Specific Guidance for rentals on campus.
 Potential uses for rental spaces appear below.